frc5687/2021-tutorial/EXAMS/controls.md

 - Turn robot on.
 - Explain the lights on the robot (RSL, radio).
 - Connect drive station to robot WiFi.
-- Check that drive station is communicating with robot.
+- Check that "all systems are go."
 - Note which version of code is running on the robot.
 - Show how to reboot the robot and restart the robot code.
+- Explain how to enable a robot safely.
 - Call out "Enabling robot."
 - Put fingers over Enter key on drive station to be able to disable robot quickly.
 - Enable robot.